skalyaanamoorthy/thermostability-transfer/README.md

 `python3 preprocessing/preprocess.py --dataset fireprotdb`

 Note that the output dataframe `./data/fireprot_mapped.csv` is already generated, but the other files are not prepared.
 It is expected to see the message '507 observations lost from the original dataset' for FireProtDB.
 Note that you will also have to do this for S669.
+For inverse/reversion mutations on S669, you will need the predicted mutant structures, which we obtained from the authors (thank you, Drs.
+Birolo and Fariselli): https://academic.oup.com/bib/article/23/2/bbab555/6502552 .
+Place these in the folder structures_mut at the root level of the repository and run `preprocessing.py` with `--robetta` to parse these as well.

 ## Running Inference

 Then, you can run any of the inference scripts in inference scripts.
 You can use the template calls from cluster_inference_scripts in order to determine the template for calling each method's wrapper script.
 For instance, to run ProteinMPNN with 0.2 Angstrom backbone noise on FireProtDB:

 `python inference_scripts/mpnn.py --db_location 'data/fireprot_mapped.csv' --output 'data/fireprot_mapped_preds.csv' --mpnn_loc ~/software/ProteinMPNN --noise '20'`

+To run inference of inverse/reversion mutations for structural methods you will need the predicted mutants as stated above, and you will have to use the _inv versions of each structural method.

 Note that ProteinMPNN and Tranception require the location where the github repository was installed as arguments.